 When you’re looking to buy an air purifying device, it’s important for you to focus on why you actually want it.

-However, not all air purifiers are designed to get rid of every type of pollutant.
-We’ll explain this in more detail in the next section.
+However, not all air purifiers are made to get rid of every type of pollutant.
+(We’ll explain this in more detail in the next section.)